structix-cli/structix/docs/docs/architectures/domain-driven-design.md

-# Domain-Driven Design (DDD) Architecture
+# Domain-Driven Design (DDD)

-The **Domain-Driven Design (DDD) Architecture** organizes the backend following DDD tactical patterns, ensuring clear separation of concerns between domain logic, application services, and infrastructure.
+The **Domain-Driven Design (DDD)** organizes the backend following DDD tactical patterns, ensuring clear separation of concerns between domain logic, application services, and infrastructure.

 This architecture is ideal for medium-to-large systems where domain complexity needs to be modeled cleanly.